-Starting in the early of Fall of 2012, the Law School will accept applications for admission to begin study toward the Ph.D. in September of 2013.
-Applicants to the Ph.D. in Law program must have completed a J.D. degree at a United States law school before they apply for admission.
+Applicants to the Ph.D. in Law program must have completed a J.D. degree at a United States law school before they matriculate and begin the Ph.D.
+Program.

 Continue reading on the main Ph.D. page.

-Applications must include a résumé or c.v.; a description of the proposed research, including a statement explaining why Yale Law School is a particularly appropriate appliation for the proposed work; two letters of recommendation; official transcript(s) of the applicant’s academic record; the proposed length and dates of stay; an offical TOEFL report, if English is not the applicant’s primary language; and the $75 application fee.
-Offical transcripts must be submitted in a sealed envelope, signed across the seal.
+Applications must include a résumé or c.v.; a description of the proposed research, including a statement explaining why Yale Law School is a particularly appropriate application for the proposed work; two letters of recommendation; official transcript(s) of the applicant’s academic record; the proposed length and dates of stay; an official TOEFL report, if English is not the applicant’s primary language; and the $75 application fee.
+Official transcripts must be submitted in a sealed envelope, signed across the seal.
 All documents must be in English or accompanied by certified English translation.